Northwestern Medicine Cancer Centers Offer Supportive Oncology

 The strain of being diagnosed with and living with cancer can be overwhelming.
 Patients and families may need help coping.
 Northwestern Medicine offers supportive oncology services to provide both emotional and practical support for patients and their families during all stages of cancer, from diagnosis, treatment, to recovery.

-Northwestern Memorial Hospital, Northwestern Medicine Lake Forest Hospital, Northwestern Medicine Central DuPage Hospital, Northwestern Medicine Delnor Hospital and Northwestern Medicine Kishwaukee Hospital are all proud to be CoC-Accredited Programs.
+Northwestern Memorial Hospital, Northwestern Medicine Lake Forest Hospital, Northwestern Medicine Central DuPage Hospital, Northwestern Medicine Delnor Hospital, Northwestern Medicine Kishwaukee Hospital and the Northwestern Medicine McHenry Hospital Sage Cancer Center are all proud to be CoC-Accredited Programs.

 Nurse navigators to guide you